- Open Classes

 While working in Germany this past year, Gillen burst onto the scene with her solo receiving 3rd Prize in Dance at the International Solo- Tanz Competition in Stuttgart and commissions at the Mainfranken Theater Würzburg and the TIF Theater in Kassel.
 She was also selected as a THINK BIG choreographer with the Staatsoper in Hannover, Germany and was in residence this August creating a piece that premiered at the TANZ Theater International Festival in September.
 She recently returned to the United States with commissions for NYU’s Second Avenue Dance Company and for the Purchase Dance Company at SUNY.

-leading contemporary dance teacher with a tremendous following of
+also a leading contemporary dance teacher with a tremendous

-the Arts.
-2015 will mark the fourth year of Gillen teaching at the
+of the Arts.
+2015 will mark the fourth year of Gillen teaching

-Movement Invention Project at the Baryshnikov Arts Center, an
+at the Movement Invention Project at the Baryshnikov Arts

-annual program dedicated to developing the improvisational and
+to developing the improvisational and creative skills of

-skills of tomorrow’s contemporary dancers.
-This past summer she
+tomorrow’s contemporary dancers.
+This past summer she was